Fernando Boldrin

-Fernando Henrique Boldrin (born 23 February 1989) is a Brazilian professional footballer who plays as a attacking midfielder for TFF First League club Samsunspor.
+Fernando Henrique Boldrin (born 23 February 1989) is a former Brazilian professional footballer who played as an attacking midfielder.

 Career

 Early career

-Boldrin played as a junior for FC Slovan Liberec in the Czech Republic, but spent the first part of his senior career in the lower leagues of native Brazil.
+Boldrin played as a junior for Slovan Liberec in the Czech Republic, but spent the first part of his senior career in the lower leagues of native Brazil.

 Concordia Chiajna

 In 2014, aged 25, Boldrin was brought to Romanian club Concordia Chiajna by coach Marius Șumudică.
 He ended the Liga I season with 32 matches and 6 goals, earning interest from better ranked clubs after scoring a double against defending champions Steaua București in May 2015.
 "The Eagles" finished on the 12th place, narrowly avoiding relegation.

 Astra Giurgiu

 During the 2015 summer transfer window, Boldrin signed a contract with FC Astra Giurgiu, rejoining his former Concordia coach Marius Șumudică.
 On 26 July, he scored his first goal in a 2–1 victory against fellow Liga I team Universitatea Craiova.
 The following week Boldrin netted a goal in the UEFA Europa League third qualifying round's first leg against West Ham United, helping his team obtain a 2–2 away draw at Boleyn Ground.
 Astra eventually qualified further, and he scored again against AZ Alkmaar in the first leg of the play-off round.

 Boldrin, who ended the campaign with 42 matches and seven goals all competitions comprised, helped Astra achieve its first league championship title in their history.
 He was also a starter in the 2016 Romanian Supercup 1–0 win over CFR Cluj.